tomjoht/tomjoht.github.io/_posts/2016/11/2016-11-06-how-to-avoid-extinction-in-your-technical-writing-career.md

 categories:
 - general
 keywords:
 summary: "In contrast to other professions, the rapidly evolving pace of technology means that our experience a decade ago is practically obsolete.
-With new platforms, programming languages, workplace methodologies, and other changes coming on the tech scene every year, IT professionals must implement an approach of continual learning to survive.
-Some resources for continual learning include Udacity's Nanodegree programs, Safari Books Online, and other online courses."
+With new platforms, programming languages, workplace methodologies, and other changes coming on the tech scene every year, IT professionals must implement an approach of continual learning to survive."
 ---

 ## Background